Camino Francés – May 2015

 I stopped in Cardenuela Riopico for breakfast to be joined by Lisa and a German man (sorry I’m bad with names).
 I moved on after half an hour and met another German girl called Dorothy studying her Rother guide.
 There are two trails into Burgos once you reach the Burgos airport and now we had arrived here she was curious which was better.
 One is along the road and is considered ugly and the other is beside the Pico river and is more attractive.
 I definitely thought so anyway.
 I advised her which was the best option and moved on.
 I think she followed me I couldn’t tell by my pace.

-I catch up with Suzanne from Sweden who I had shared the room with in Atapuerca.
+I catch up with Suzanne from Sweden whom I had shared the room in Atapuerca.
 We walked at the same speed so decided to stick together.
-She has walked the Camino twice before and would have a little more knowledge than me.
+She has walked the Camino twice before and would have a little more knowledge than me

 The walk into Burgos is something else and would encourage you all to take the alternative route.
 I arrived in before the Municipal albergue opened and watched the pilgrims come in, a good few I had seen before in Atapuerca.
 I met Daniella from Germany and Alex from Spain who are laid up with injuries.
 Shame I won’t get to see them again.